plumed-nest/plumed-nest/consortium.md

 More information about the PLUMED consortium can be found here:

 The PLUMED consortium.
-The PLUMED consortium: A community effort to promote openness, transparence and reproducibility in molecular simulations, Submitted
+The PLUMED consortium: A community effort to promote openness, transparency and reproducibility in molecular simulations, Submitted

 The coordinators of the PLUMED consortium are: